 3 Additional Causes of Blood in Dog’s Stool

 If your dog or puppy has eaten something that cannot easily pass, they could develop an intestinal blockage.
 This type of condition can also be caused by tumors, inflammation, or narrowing.
 Intestinal blockage can be serious, so contact your vet immediately if you suspect this problem in your dog.

 Dogs that have experienced trauma or injury may develop bloody stools.

-Inflammation in the colon or rectum can cause tearing (fissures) when the animal defecates, which can produce blood in the stool.
+Inflammation in the colon or rectum can cause tearing (fissures) when the animal defecates, producing blood in the stool.
 This condition can be serious and will also need veterinarian attention.

-Blood in a dog’s stool should always be taken seriously.
+You should always take blood in a dog’s stool seriously.
 Whether it be melena (dark and tarry color) or hematochezia (bright red color), monitor your dog closely for other symptoms, then get to your veterinarian as soon as possible.